 In July 1995, the Registrant issued warrants to purchase 1,170,926 shares of Class A common stock, at an exercise price of \$0.299 per share, to members of a group of lenders, including Jack W. Schuler, John Patience and Peter Vardy, directors of the Registrant.
 In May 1996, Mr. Patience exercised his warrant and acquired 133,088 shares of Class A common stock and Mr. Vardy exercised his warrant and acquired 180,814 shares of Class A common stock.
-In August 1996, Mr. Schuler exercised his warrant and acquired 285,675 shares of Class A common stock.

-In November 1995, the Registrant issued 22,000 shares of common stock to a third party in connection with a cross-license agreement which the Registrant entered into in part to settle a dispute with the third party.
+In September 1995, the Registrant issued 22,000 shares of common stock in connection with an agreement to settle a dispute with a consultant.

-In November 1995, the Registrant issued 505 $\,$ shares of Class A common stock to a vendor for services rendered to the Registrant.
+In November 1995, the Registrant issued 505 shares of Class A common stock to a vendor for services rendered to the Registrant.

-stock to each of two consultants for services rendered to the Registrant.
+In November 1995, the Registrant issued 1,211.5 shares of Class A common stock to each of two consultants for services rendered to the Registrant.